 Jones MS, Fu Z, Reganold JP, Karp DS, Besser TE, Tylianakis JM & Synder WE (2019) Organic farming promotes biotic resistance to foodborne pathogens.
 Journal of Applied Ecology.
 DOI: 10.1111/1365-2664.13365

 In recent months you may have noticed headlines concerning what foods to avoid.
 Not because of some fad new diet, but because of foodborne illness.
+People who work with food research sectors are uncovering more on how certain foods are detrimental to the health.
 Recently there was a recall in six states for avocados affected by listeria bacteria.
 Prior to that there was an outbreak of E. coli in romaine lettuce.

 Beyond the headlines, the majority of our produce is safe.
 Farmers, transporters and stores do a fairly good job at maintaining safe produce.
 However, limiting any possibility of contamination is always something to strive for and produce is susceptible to pathogens at pretty much every step of the way, even while they are still growing!